-OpenTSDB is a distributed, scalable Time Series Database (TSDB) written on top of `HBase`.
-OpenTSDB was written to address a common need: store, index, and serve metrics collected from computer systems (network gear, operating systems, applications) at a large scale, and make this data easily accessible and graphable.
-OpenTSDB is the first open-source monitoring system built on an open-source distributed database.
-OpenTSDB is written in Java because HBase, its embedding storage model, is written in Java.
+OpenTSDB is a distributed Time Series Database (TSDB) based on `HBase`.
+OpenTSDB was written by Benoit Sigoure to collect, store and display metrics of various computer systems (network gears, operating systems, applications), and generate readable data graphs easily.
+The developer claims that OpenTSDB is the first open-source monitoring system built on an open-source distributed database.
+OpenTSDB is written in Java.

 OpenTSDB was originally written by Benoit Sigoure in 2010 to monitor metrics of the StumbleUpon search engine which requires storing over 1 billion data points per day.
 StumbleUpon was in charge of the initial development and its open-source release.
 Yahoo! is currently maintaining OpenTSDB along with the open-source community.